Coronavirus (COVID-19) and polycystic kidney disease

 Self-isolation can be a difficult time.
 We encourage you to support one another through our PKD Charity online groups.

-If a household member has a high temperature or has a new frequent cough, you should self-isolate for 14 days from when their symptoms start (i.e. ‘self-isolate’).
+If a household member has symptoms, you should self-isolate for 14 days from when their symptoms start.
+Follow the guidance on staying at home for households with possible coronavirus (COVID-19) infection.

-If you’re elderly or have a higher risk from COVID-19 (including because you have PKD or a weak immune system), leave your home and stay with friends and family until the isolation period of your household member finishes.
+If you’re at higher risk from COVID-19 (because you’re over 70 or have CKD stage 3, 4, or 5, chronic liver disease, or a weakened immune system due to medicines), leave your home and stay with friends and family until the isolation period of your household member finishes.

 If it’s not feasible for you to move out temporarily, stay away from others in the house as much as you possibly can.
 This includes: